mrworf/iceshelf/README.md

 ### Section [glacier]

 This is, believe it or not, optional.
 Yes, you can run iceshelf locally and have it store the backup on whatever storage that the `done dir` option is pointing at.
-However, should you decide to use this for glacier, you'll first of all need to make sure that glacier-cmd is installed.
+However, should you decide to use this for glacier, you'll first of all need to make sure that aws is installed.

 You can of course use both the glacier options and `done dir` if you prefer a local copy of any AWS Glacier copy.